History Files

 Ancient Mesopotamia

 There are a number of versions of the Sumerian king list which contain many differences from one another.
-One version comes from an inscription on a block of stone found at Isin.
-This one was an update of earlier Sumerian king lists which added Isin's kings to Sumer's royal roster, and it was inscribed during the reign of Damiqilishu, the last of Isin's kings.
-The inscription was made only a few years before Hammurabi of Babylon captured southern Mesopotamia in the mid-eighteenth century BC and made it a province of his new empire.
+One version comes from an inscription on a block of stone which was found at Isin.
+This one was an update of earlier Sumerian king lists, adding Isin's kings to Sumer's royal roster, and it was inscribed during the reign of Damiqilishu, the last of Isin's kings.
+The inscription was made only a few years before Hammurabi of Babylon conquered large swathes of southern Mesopotamia in the mid-eighteenth century BC.

 c.2017 BC

-With Ur rapidly fading in power and influence, a power vacuum emerges which the larger city states scrabble to fill.
-One of Ibbi-Sin's officials takes the opportunity to move to the subject city of Isin and create his own city state there.
+With Ur rapidly fading in power and influence, a power vacuum had emerged which the larger city states had been scrabbling to fill.
+One of the officials under Ibbi-Sin of Ur now takes the opportunity to move to the subject city of Isin and create his own city state there.

 c.2017 - 1984 BC

-Ex-official of Ur who founded the city state.
+Ex-official of Ur in Mari.
+Founded the city state.
 Ruled for 33 years.

 c.2016 BC